firestarter/docs/rules.md

 * Claims must be at least 100 blocks of one another.
 Resizing a claim towards the direction of another claim may be bannable under this rule.
 * As a mayor, caught stealing from users who reside in one of your subdivided claims is bannable.
 * Setting a home or warp in another players claim without permission of the claim owner is not allowed.
-* Leaving pets in claims where you have no trust is not allowed.
+* Leaving pets in claims where you do not have trust is not allowed.

 ### Chat, spam, and advertising
 * It is okay to mention well-known servers and services in the chat, but advertising a private or malicious server or service is bannable.